 Pediatrician in Deer Park That Accepts Medicaid

-The Charles Evans Center, Pediatrician in Deer Park That Accepts Medicaid (CEC) is a Federally Qualified Health Center (FQHC)* that provides integrated healthcare services at its Bethpage, Hauppauge, and now Glen Cove locations.
+The CEC Health Center, Pediatrician in Deer Park That Accepts Medicaid (CEC) is a Federally Qualified Health Center (FQHC)* that provides integrated healthcare services at its Bethpage, Hauppauge, and now Glen Cove locations.
 We provide care with excellence and compassion to historically underserved community members with limited incomes including those with autism, learning and developmental disabilities, and behavioral health concerns.

 CEC recently merged with the Melillo Center for Mental Health in Glen Cove, a health center with over 40 years of experience serving the community in the heart of Glen Cove.
 Renamed CEC at Glen Cove, the Family Medicine Doctor in Uniondale that Accepts Medicaid will continue to provide supports that include a mental health clinic, outpatient chemical dependency outpatient services, assertive community treatment (ACT), supervised community residences, supported housing, and respite housing.